Please email email@example.com for additional inquires and support.

 En-ROADS was built using the best available science and data, with sources such as the IEA, the EIA, and the IPCC.
-The En-ROADS model is driven by its own equations, not external datasets, and is calibrated against history and projections.
-Default values and bounds on economic, energy, and climaterelated dynamics have been determined from an extensive review of literature.All parameters and equations are available in the En-ROADS Reference Guide.
-The model was externally reviewed by a team of scientists and modelers, chaired by Dr. John Weyant, who leads the Energy Modeling Forum out of Stanford University.
-For those interested, many parameters or assumptions that we make can be changed in the “Assumptions” view.
-What does the “business as usual” or “reference scenario” most closely match in the climate literature? ———————————————————————————————————-
+The En-ROADS simulator is driven by its own equations, not external datasets, and is calibrated against history and projections.
+Default values and bounds on economic, energy, and climate related dynamics have been determined from an extensive review of literature; all parameters and equations are available in the En-ROADS Reference Guide.
+For those interested, many parameters or assumptions that we make can be changed in the “Assumptions” view under the “Simulation” menu.

-When comparing Radiative Forcing of the En-ROADS reference scenario against the RCP scenarios from other more disaggregated models, the En-ROADS scenario is lower than RCP 8.5 and higher than RCP 6.0.
+When comparing Radiative Forcing of the En-ROADS Business as Usual scenario against the RCP scenarios from other more disaggregated models, the En-ROADS Business as Usual scenario is lower than RCP 8.5 and higher than RCP 6.0.

-Amongst the Shared Socio-Economic Pathways (SSPs), the reference scenario mostly closely matches SSP2 — Middle of the road (medium challenges to mitigation and adaptation.
+Amongst the Shared Socio-Economic Pathways (SSPs), the Business as Usual scenario mostly closely matches SSP2 — Middle of the road (medium challenges to mitigation and adaptation.

 For a more technical approach, we suggest reviewing the 18 models in The Energy Modeling Forum suite, organized by Stanford University.